 Conservation easements can be an effective method of enhancing or maintaining water quality.
 These binding agreements implementing permanent land use restrictions can be purchased or donated or they may be implemented through a combination of both.

 A purchased easement would include, for example, a Wetland Reserve Easement purchased from a landowner by the Natural Resources Conservation Service (NRCS).
-Permanent and 30-year easements are treated for tax purposes like a sale of the property.
+Permanent easements are treated for tax purposes like a sale of the property.
 The landowner would reduce his or her basis in the property in the amount of the purchase price of the easement.
 Any amount below zero would be IRC § 1231 gain reported on Form 4797.
 It is taxed at long-term capital gains rates as long as the property was owned for more than one year.
-Easement payments offered for easements in place less than 30 years are taxed as ordinary income.
+Easement payments offered for a temporary easement are taxed as ordinary income.
 Easement payments are not subject to self-employment tax.

 It should be noted that easements granted for 30 years or more can qualify for like-kind exchange treatment under IRC § 1031.